brentsouthern93/Review-Site/README.md

 # Review-Site

-copy link below to view site:
+click link below to view site: http://localhost:8080/reviews
-http://localhost:8080/reviews

 -This is my website that reviews 3 different movies so far.